Start Building for Free

 Configuration As Code

 The majority of CircleCI’s configuration is done via YAML.
-It is easy to maintain and trivial to learn, and your CI/CD pipeline can be tracked and versioned like the rest of your source code.
+Your CI/CD pipeline can be tracked and versioned like the rest of your source code.

 Auto-Scaling Architecture